Articles in this section

 Identifying your taxonomy code for claims

+A taxonomy code identifies a provider’s specialty on insurance claims.
 In this guide, we'll cover:

 Finding your taxonomy code

 Certain payers require the rendering provider’s taxonomy code listed in box 24j of claim submissions.
-If a payer requires this, they’ll also require the ZZ qualifier listed in box 24i
+If a payer requires this, they’ll also require the ZZ qualifier listed in box 24i.

 Since the requirements for these fields vary by payer, the ZZ qualifier would be enabled from our administrative backend.
 Once it’s enabled, the taxonomy code will populate all claims created for the specific payer ID that requires it.